loosker95/Laravel-test-case/README.md

-## My list of must use test function
+## My list of most use test function

 -   assertStatus - 200 can be custumize to any http code
 -   assertOk(); - 200